chaterm/Chaterm/README.md

 $ npm run build:linux
 ```

-### 本地前后端调试
+### Local front-end and back-end debugging

-<p>打开electron.vite.config.ts文件，将target指向改为本地url地址即可。</p>
+<p>Modify the electron.vite.config.ts file and set the target to the local URL address.</p>

 ## Contributors

-In this era of AI full of infinite possibilities, a group of devops from diverse backgrounds but with like-minded goals have come together here out of their love for technology and their shared pursuit of improving industry efficiency and enhancing the quality of life.
-They have crafted this ingenious tool in their spare time.
+In this era full of unlimited opportunities and challenges, a group of DevOps partners from different backgrounds gathered here with their dreams.
+They used their spare time to create this ingenious tool.

-We hope this tool can light up a guiding light on your development journey and become a reliable partner to help you boost efficiency and improve your quality of life.
-We look forward to more like-minded friends joining us and working together to create a better future!
+We hope it will become a reliable partner for you to improve efficiency and quality of life.
+At the same time, we also look forward to more like-minded friends joining us to create a better future together!